Last Updated On: September 25th, 2020

 First, fall season and garden mums are a perfect fit.
 Although mums also bloom in the spring, the fall season is where they stand apart and shine.
 They add beautiful pops of color around the yard and are suitable for both borders and container baskets.

-Mums are in the plant family Asteraceae (Compositae).
-Also known as the Daisy Family, this family group has more than 20,000 species of flowering plants throughout the world!
-Other family members include sunflowers, zinnias, lettuce, and Shasta daisies to name a few.
+Mums are in the massive Asteraceae plant family.
+Also known as the daisy family, this family group has more than 20,000 species of flowering plants throughout the world!

 Chrysanthemum has a long, storied history going back to 15th Century China.
 Research suggests that mums were first cultivated there based on drawings, descriptions, and pottery from that time period.
 They used mums medicinally to calm headaches or brew the leaves into festive drinks, like tea.